 The Plaza del San Juan Dios a huge square that you cannot miss.
 All of the streets that empty out into the square offer excellent shopping.
 Head down the streets to the right to penetrate Cadiz's main shopping areas or visit the visitor center located in the square for walking and shopping maps of Cadiz.

-The large central market is not to be missed.
+The large central morning market is not to be missed.

 Spanish is the official language in the entire national territory.
 However, other languages coexist with Spanish in certain regions of Spain.
 These are: Catalan in Catalonia, Galician in Galicia, Euskera/Basque in the Basque Country, Valencian in the Valencia Region and a particular variety of Catalan spoken on the Balearic Islands.